tenlevels/spruce/README.md

 ## THEMES

-  - Included are 4 themes located in Settings.
+  - Included are four themes located in Settings.
 More icons and themes are planned to be added in the future.
   - You can add themes from your Miyoo Mini or MMP.
-NOTE: There will be some missing assets as the A30 has additional ones.
+NOTE: There will be some missing assets because the A30 has additional ones.

 ## Credits/Thanks